HomeEnvironmentWhat Are The Causes of Air Pollution? 7 Hidden Sources

 To mitigate these problems, countries must improve the techniques they use in waste management.
 This is right from collection to disposal.
 Turning organic waste into bioenergy or compost provides an alternative energy source and improves soil fertility.

-Reducing the amount of food wasted or lost can also help in improving air quality.
+Reducing the amount of food wasted or lost can also help improve air quality.

 Other Causes of Air Pollution